Spotify preps to go public with 60M subscribers, outpacing Apple

 Google opens its Nearby Connections tech to Android developers to enable smarter offline apps

 Spotify’s singular focus on music sees it adding subscribers faster than the iPhone company with a streaming app on the side.
-Spotify has added 20 million paid subscribers in under a year, while it’s taken Apple Music over a year and a half to make that progress.
-Spotify now has 60 million subscribers, compared to Apple Music’s 27 million as of June.
+Spotify has added 20 million paid subscribers in less than a year, while it’s taken Apple Music more than a year and a half to make that progress.
+Spotify now has 60 million subscribers, compared to Apple Music’s 27 million (as of June).

 Spotify’s ability to accelerate its growth rate despite competition from arguably the world’s most powerful company is a testament to the product and community it’s built.

-Apple Music offers three-month free trials, comes pre-installed on iPhones, and pays big bucks for exclusive early access to top albums.
+Apple Music offers three-month free trials, comes pre-installed on iPhones and pays big bucks for exclusive early access to top albums.
 Those advantages might help Apple Music win fans of particular artists, plus mainstream listeners finally switching over from MP3s.
 Yet Spotify remains the go-to streaming service for music lovers.

 Spotify is gearing up for what’s being called a “direct listing,” where the company intends to go public without doing an IPO.
 Insiders, not the company, will be selling shares to the stock market.